World Cup Cause of Frightening Increase in Domestic Violence

 – Limit the amount of alcohol you consume

 – Limit the number of matches you watch

 – If you feel yourself becoming angry or frustrated, walk away from the TV

 – Avoid heated discussions

-If you sense danger or feel unsafe then you can always call the National Domestic Violence Helpline.
+If you sense danger or feel unsafe then you can always call one of these amazing charities and organisations.
 Alternatively, you could consider using the Vodafone Bright Sky app that allows you to discretely seek help for cases of domestic violence.
 Sporting events should never be an excuse for domestic violence and the greatest advice we can give is to remember that it is just a game – there are far more important things in life!